RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

     set;
 }
 ```
-***

-Register the Preview Controller in the File Type Component Builder
+## Register the preview controller in the file type component builder
----

-Do not forget to register the preview controller (i.e. NOT the actual user control item) in the File Type Component Builder as follows.
-You can add this object below the control used for the static preview (see chapter [Modifying the File Type Component Builder](static_modifying_the_file_type_component_builder.md)).
-Note that the **id** of the object corresponds to the name of the preview set that you added previously (see chapter [Modifying the File Type Component Builder](dynamic_modifying_the_file_type_component_builder.md)) and must be preceded by a ***PreviewControl_*** prefix to be properly recognized.
+Register the preview controller, not the user control itself, in the File Type Component Builder as follows.
+You can add this object below the control used for the static preview.
+See [Modifying the File Type Component Builder](static_modifying_the_file_type_component_builder.md).

+The object **id** must match the preview set name that you added earlier.
+See [Modifying the File Type Component Builder](dynamic_modifying_the_file_type_component_builder.md).
+It must also start with the **PreviewControl_** prefix.

 # [C#](#tab/tabid-8)
 ```cs